 I am pregnant again, can I take my left over placenta capsules?
 Placenta capsules are NOT safe to take while pregnant due to the postpartum hormones that help to contract the uterus and bring it back down to normal size.
 It could create a miscarriage issue.
 Once baby is born it is safe to start taking them from day three.
 It is wise to open one up and check for things like mould, sticky or wet powder.
 It should be slightly organic smelling but not off smelling or offensive.
 Usually they are fine if you take them straight from the freezer so take one as a test and if no problems like an upset stomach continue at a dose you feel is right for you.
 If you have any issues when taking them discontinue and discard.

 What Our Clients Are Saying

 This was the best thing I ever did!
 I went from getting the start of PND, then started taking my tablets and it levelled everything out and I could enjoy the time with my son..
 I will be getting them again with my next child.
 L

 The information on these pages has not been evaluated by the TGA.
 The services offered are not clinical, pharmaceutical, or intended to diagnose or treat any condition.
-Families who choose to utilise the services on these pages take full responsibility for using the remedies at their own risk.
+Families who choose to utilise the services on these pages take full responsibility for researching and using the remedies at their own risk.